almirbanjanovic/roadtocloud.github.io/_drafts/2024-03-13-deploy-aks-using-github-and-terraform.md

 ## Keeping It Simple with Trunk-Based Development

 For this project, I kept is simple with a Trunk-Based Development strategy.
-Simply put, it honestly makes the most sense for a single person, or a very small highly skilled team, working on a project.
-For a complete overview of all the different ways you can structure your repositories and workflow strategies, see my blog post on [Branching Strategies](https://www.theroadtocloud.com/blog/branching-strategies/)
+Simply put, it honestly makes the most sense for a single person, or a very small highly skilled team working on a project.
+For a complete overview of all the different ways you can structure your repositories and workflow strategies, see my blog post on [Branching Strategies](https://www.theroadtocloud.com/blog/branching-strategies/).

 ## Goodbye Passwords, Hello OIDC